 One immediately helpful, and long-term, solution is to install an air purification system.
 These machines are streamline, efficient, and reflect the best in technology and innovation.

-For example, the Aprilaire Model 5000 Air Purifier, which uses a combination of electrostatic charge and a traditional air filter, has been shown to provide the best cleaning over time.
+For a traditional air purifier, the Aprilaire Model 5000 is a great option.
+The Aprilaire Model 5000 Air Purifier, which uses a combination of electrostatic charge and a traditional air filter, has been shown to provide the best cleaning over time.
 It also requires less maintenance when compared to three leading competitors.